“Agile development and a true partnership approach created the right solution for our devolved taxes.” Elaine Lorimer, CEO, Revenue Scotland

 From the outset, we knew that data migration was a major challenge.
 First, we would have to uncouple finance information from the Scottish Government.
 Then we had to merge it with the data in the existing solution.
 Both teams spent considerable time and effort on the approach, ensuring it was mapped, agreed, tested and executed securely.

 With all data successfully merged and migrated, the new system went live as planned on 24th July 2019.
-Since then, we’ve delivered three ‘continuous improvement’ releases.
-These include responses to user feedback as well as planned enhancements.
-We’re planning an additional release for early 2021.
-Here, the attention is on further automation.
+Since then, with our ‘Agile’ approach, we’ve delivered three ‘continuous improvement’ releases in response to user feedback as well as planned enhancements and further automation.

 Alan believes the strength of the partnership made the difference: